Benjabby/ce889-neural-network/README.md

 ## `TrainedNetwork`
 This class represents a trained a `NeuralNetwork` object

-## `Neuron`
+## All Other Classes
-Unusued class from initial inefficient scalar-based implementation
+All other classes remain unusued.
+They are from the initial inefficient scalar-based implementation